LeviKuhaulua/Coding-Notes/Creating GUIs/Java Swing/JLabels/README.md

     1. `*.setBackground(Color)`
     2. Then do `*.setOpaque(true)` to display background color
     - **Labels like to take up as much room as possible, even when resizing**
+- **For these styling** many of these methods apply to almost all of these components (Not unique to any class/method)

 **Sizing & Positioning Labels**
 - Default Layout Manager will make label take up as much room as possible